fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 }
 ```
 ② Data formatting as needed, such as changing or deleting parameters.
 (Transformation)
-③ App retrieves information of Type and adds it to the stream data that comes from the AI camera.
+③ App retrieves information of Type and adds it to the stream data that comes from AI cameras.
 (Enrich)
 ```sh
 {
 👉“camera_id”: "camera_001",